-Your browsing data and associated topics and notes are your personal and private information.
+Your topics and notes are your personal and private information.
 BrainTool is structured such that no one else has any access to your data.
 The tool running inside your browser uses local browser storage or a synced file that is solely under your control.

 To further support efficient browser operation and in homage to its roots, BrainTool supports complete keyboard control - use ‘h’ from the side panel for the full list.
-(Below, BT navigating the topic hierarchy and controlling vertical tabs in Edge.)
+(See below, BT navigating the topic hierarchy and controlling vertical tabs in Edge.)

-WRT its roots, BrainTool originally came out of my attempt to unify my text notes and my bookmarks.
-I keep my text notes in Org-mode syntax so that’s how BrainTool stores your underlying information.
+BrainTool stores your information in Org-mode syntax.
 You can sync to an Org file, keep your braintool data in there, and then use other tools to edit it also.

 25 Aug 2021 - Written by TonyShare on: